Lsblk Command in Linux (List Block Devices)

 MOUNTPOINT: This column indicates the mount point on which the device is mounted.

-Let's check how to use lsblk command:
+Let's check how to use lsblk command with examples.

 01. To list all block devices